remix-run/history/docs/navigation.md

 // and some state.
 Location state does not appear in the URL. history.push('/home?the=query', { some: 'state' });

-// If you prefer, use a single location-like object to specify both
+// If you prefer, use a location-like object to specify the URL.
-// the URL and state.
-This is equivalent to the example above. history.push({
+// This is equivalent to the example above. history.push({
   pathname: '/home',
-  search: '?the=query',
+  search: '?the=query'
-  state: { some: 'state' }
+}, {
+  some: state
 });

 // Go back to the previous history entry.
 The following